brianhuster/dirvido.nvim/README.md

 \ })
 ```

-To configure this plugin, create file `dirvish.lua` or `dirvish.vim` in your `ftplugin` directory of your config
+To set your keymaps, create file `dirvish.lua` or `dirvish.vim` in your `ftplugin` directory of your config

 ```vim
 :call chdir(stdpath('config'))